 In the next two verses Krishna is going to give a broad outline of the ways in which we can come to know the field and its knower.

-“Some perceive the Self in the Self by the Self through meditation.
-Others by Sankhya [Jnana] Yoga, and still others by Karma Yoga” (13:24).
+Some perceive the Self in the Self by the Self through meditation, others by Sankhya yoga, and still others by karma yoga (13:24).

 The first half of this is an explanation of what authentic meditation really is.
 All that glitters is not gold, and all that is called meditation is not really meditation.
 Krishna will help us determine what is real meditation.

 Meditation is the process by which we “perceive the Self in the Self by the Self.”
 We both start and end with the Self.
 We do not bother with anything that is not the Self.
 Meditation is direct, immediate experience of the Self.
-Just as it takes a while to take in a vista reaching from horizon to horizon, in the same way it can take time to fully see the Self in Its infinity, but still we start out perceiving It, even if only in the form of the peace and stillness that is a trait of the Self.
+Just as it takes a while to take in a vista reaching from horizon to horizon, in the same way it can take time to fully see the Self in its infinity, but still we start out perceiving it, even if only in the form of the peace and stillness that is a trait of the Self.

 Also Krishna says that the Self can be intuited by those that engage rightly and wholeheartedly in karma yoga–acting with the consciousness that the Self alone is real while dedicating each action to God, the Supreme Self.

 Krishna is not talking about just any kind of teaching, but rather the teaching of the ancient sages.
 If we carefully study them, learning from those that have understood them, and apply them as best we can, we shall rise above the death of material consciousness and enter into spiritual awareness that in time will bring us into complete understanding and the capacity for liberating yoga practice.
 It is all in the doing.